-PH WINS is the only nationally representative survey of the state and local public health workforce.
-With detailed data on demographics and trends, PH WINS helps agencies identify and meet the needs of their employees and communities.
+The Public Health Workforce Interests and Needs Survey (PH WINS) is the only nationally representative source of data about the governmental public health workforce.
+With detailed data on demographics and trends, the survey helps agencies identify and meet the needs of their employees and communities.

 America’s public health workforce plays a vital role in protecting the health of people and the communities where they live, learn, work, and play.
 Public health professionals protect and improve community health by:

 - promoting health and well-being;

 - protecting communities; and

 PH WINS captures the perspectives of individual governmental public health workers on key issues — such as workforce engagement and morale, training needs, and emerging concepts in public health — and collects data on the demographics of the workforce.
 PH WINS results are used to inform and guide workforce research, development, and training.

 PH WINS grew out of a convening, hosted by the de Beaumont Foundation and Association of State and Territorial Health Officials (ASTHO) in 2013, of more than 30 national public health membership associations, federal agencies, and other partners.
 This group, which later became known as the National Consortium for Public Health Workforce Development, identified a need for certain strategic skills that would allow the governmental public health workforce to expand beyond traditional public health roles to meet the evolving needs of the public (see the Consortium Report for more information).
 They prioritized systems thinking, change management, persuasive communication, data analytics, problem solving, diversity and inclusion, resource management, and policy engagement as the most important skills critical to the sustainability of governmental public health at all levels.
 Prior to PH WINS, there was no national dataset on individual workers’ perceptions about workplace environment, job satisfaction, and training needs.

 PH WINS was fielded in 2014 and 2017 and will be fielded again in 2020.
 The goals of PH WINS are to: